DIY Workbenches: 5 You Can Build in a Weekend

 2. GARAGE OR BASEMENT BENCH

-This workbench from The Family Handyman perfectly suits those who work in a garage or basement (any space that is shared with other family activities).
+These workbench plans from The Family Handyman amount to a work surface perfectly suited to those who build out in a garage or basement (any space that is shared with other family activities).
 The setup includes a stable surface for hobby or repair projects, a built-in pegboard for storage, a shop light, plus a recessed shelf that allows for seating.

 3. TOOL CABINET WORKBENCH